-Therefore, we build on previous FoMa Q-Score editions and extend them for the season 2021/22.
-To our knowledge, it is the first attempt to comprehensively assess the Management Quality of professional FCs over the COVID-19 plagued season 2021/22.
+Therefore, we build on previous FoMa Q-Score editions and extend them for the season 2022/23.
+To our knowledge, it is the first attempt to comprehensively assess the Management Quality of professional FCs after the COVID-19 plagued seasons 2020/21 and 2021/22.

 The remainder of this study is structured as follows: chapter two lays out the theoretical foundation from the perspectives of both existing management literature and sport management theory.
 It concludes with the theoretical framework for assessing the management quality of FCs.
 Chapter three introduces the evaluation method and data analysis approach.
-Also, this chapter takes a look at the specifications of the Bundesliga members in the 2021/22 season.
-The effects of the COVID-19 pandemic have been incorporated in the analyses, particularly in the assessment of the Financial Performance as well as Fan Welfare Maximization KPIs of the clubs, and thus have had an impact on the overall FoMa Q-score.
+Also, this chapter looks at the specifications of the Bundesliga members in the 2022/23 season.
 The results regarding FCs' management quality are finally presented in chapter four.
-The latter is divided into two subsections, encompassing a longitudinal analysis of the 2021/22 season results for the Bundesliga as well as a discussion on the findings established previously and their limitations.
-Finally, chapter five summarizes the procedure which was conducted to derive the final results.
+The latter is divided into two subsections, encompassing a longitudinal analysis of the 2022/23 season results for the Bundesliga as well as a discussion on the findings established previously and their limitations.
+Finally, chapter five summarizes the procedure which was conducted to derive the results.